flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 FlytOS is compatible with ODROID-XU4.
 Download FlytOS Linux Image from your FlytBase account and follow the steps below to install the image on your ODROID-XU4.
 This step requires you to have a registered FlytBase account.
 In case you don't have an account follow the steps to create a FlytBase account :ref:`here<create_flytbase_account>` before you proceed.

-**Image download:**
+**Download Image:**

-1. Download the `FlytOS Linux Image <http://flytonline-staging.azurewebsites.net/FlytOS/>`_ for ODROID-XU4 from your FlytBase account.
+1. Download the `FlytOS Linux Image <my.flytbase.com/FlytOS/>`_ for ODROID-XU4 from your FlytBase account.
-2. Download FlytOS Linux Image mdsum.
-3. It is about 2.7 GBs in size compressed (md5sum 3355a1ea968ede3d7571452fa19b2e05) and ~ 7.9 GBs uncompressed.
+2. It is about 2.5 GBs in size compressed and ~ 8.5 GBs uncompressed.
-4. Check mdsum.
+3. Check md5sum to verify the integity of downloaded file.
+Type ``md5sum name-of-the-file.img`` and compare the output to md5sum given near the download link.
-5. Uncompress the file using the following command in your terminal: gunzip pi_flytimage.img.gz
+4. Uncompress the file using the following command in your terminal: ``gunzip name-of-the-file.img.gz``
-6. Size of uncompressed image.

-**Image write to SD Card:**
+**Write Image to SD Card:**

 1. We recommend using a 32 GB sd card, but a 16 GB card would work fine too.
 2. Format the micro sd card.
 3. Follow `this <http://odroid.com/dokuwiki/doku.php?id=en:odroid_flashing_tools>`_ guide to install the image on ODROID-XU4’s SD/eMMC card.
 4. After installing the image on the ODROID-XU4’s SD/eMMC card, launch the ODROID-XU4 Utility App on the desktop.
 Enter FlytPOD’s password(flytpod) at the command prompt and select the fourth option i.e Resize your root partition and reboot the system.

-5. Crisp pointsfrom above link.

-**SD card expansion:**

-1. Why should it be expanded?
-2. How to expand in detail.
+**Expand partition on SD Card:**

+Since the image is only around 8.5 GBs, the rest of the SD Card would have unallocated memory.
+Follow `this guide <http://elinux.org/RPi_Resize_Flash_Partitions>`_ to expand the partion to the maximum possible size to utilize all memory.

 You can install all FlytOS dependencies by either installing FlytOS Linux Image(the preferred approach) in your 32GB storage device or separately install all the dependencies by following this guide: